VRConservation/geosp/chapters/06_sql.md

 ## Wood processing

 Let's move to an example from the University of California's Woody Biomass Utilization Group's Biomass Power Plant [Database](http://gg.gg/1as7ti).
 What do mills have to do with forest conservation?
-We're not talking about rapacious clearcutting from the past, but a sustainable forest management model that reduces wildfire and returns western forests to a healthier and more resilient state.
+We're not talking about rapacious clearcutting from the past but a sustainable forest management model that reduces wildfire and returns western forests to a healthier and more resilient state.
 Fires threaten most forests in the western United States due to more than a century of fire suppression.

 Through ecological thinning and prescribed fire, unhealthy forests can return to a natural range of variation by lowering competition across stands.
 This approach can reduce compounding stresses from drought, insect infestations, and wildfire and create more resilient forests {cite}`north`.
-Thinning will produce large amounts of forest biomass potentially processed through community-based mills and biomass plants.
+Thinning will produce large amounts of forest biomass that can be processed through community-based mills and biomass plants.
 Developing this infrastructure is one way to help solve the wildfire crisis threatening biodiversity and people.

 First, import the dependencies.